Prospective business owners register their businesses in at least two, and possibly three ways. They

 change their name need to submit the form

 http://www.sos.idaho.gov/corp/corpform.htm.
 Before submitting the

-form, you must hold a formal corporate meeting at which shareholders vote on the
+form, a formal corporate meeting must be held for shareholders to vote on the

 name change.
 See "Canceling or Changing a Business Name," below, for

-- If you change the registered agent (the primary in-state
+- When the registered agent (the primary in-state

 person representing a foreign corporation or LLC) or the registered

 Office is notified using the form found at